pip-services/pip-services-docs/content/en/python/container/config/container_config_reader.md

 ### Static methods

 #### read_from_file
-Reads container configuration from JSON or YAML file.
+Reads a container's configuration from JSON or YAML file.
 The type of the file is determined by the file extension.

 > `static` read_from_file(correlation_id: Optional[str], path: str, parameters: [ConfigParams](../../../commons/config/config_params)): [ContainerConfig](../container_config)